BankkRoll/BitMint-BETA-Ordinal-Mint-Site/README.md

 };

 const constants: Constants = {
   fontStyle: '<Font Style>',                        // replace with the desired font style - Font1, Font2, Font3, etc. up to Font7
   title: "<Title>",                                 // replace with your title
   description: "<Description>",                     // replace with your description
   collectionImage: "<Path to Collection Image>",    // replace with the path to the collection image
   navbarImage: "<Path to Navbar Image>",            // replace with the path to the navbar image
   socialLinks: socialLinks,                         // DO NOT CHANGE THIS
   mintOptions: mintOptions,                         // DO NOT CHANGE THIS
   collectionOptions: collectionOptions,             // DO NOT CHANGE THIS };
+export default constants;
 ```

 ## Step 2: Creating a New Collection